prodvana/record-deployment-action/README.md

-# record-release Github Action
+# record-deployment Github Action

-This action records a release happening on GitHub Actions to Prodvana.
+This action records a deployment happening on GitHub Actions to Prodvana.

 # Requirements